 The following currencies can be set up: Australian dollar, Canadian dollar, Euro, Japanese yen, New Zealand dollar, Pound sterling, Singapore dollar, Swiss franc, US dollar and Hong Kong dollar.

 What other features are there in FX Order Watch?

 You can use FX Order watch to:

 - gather real-time market data and FX news.

 - check the market spot reference and historical trend chart for the past 5 years.

 - view technical analysis such as the Relative Strength Index, moving averages, support and resistance levels.

 - access related FX news and economic and technical analysis indicators provided by Reuters.

 Who can use the FX Order Watch service?

-The FX Order Watch service is exclusively available to HSBC Premier and HSBC Advance customers who have foreign currency accounts.
+The FX Order Watch service is available to all customers with foreign currency accounts.